mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 }
 ```

-The produced hierarchy in both cases is as follows:
+In both cases the produced hierarchy is as follows:
 ```
 VerticalLayout
   \---- FormLayout